We are excited to announce CCUSA’s Innovation Challenge awardees!

 Why We Do It

-A decent job is a powerful means to lift people out of poverty.
-Research shows that employees of social enterprises make significant gains toward economic self-sufficiency and life stability in the areas of housing and income, while decreasing their reliance on government benefits.
+Employees of social enterprises make significant gains toward economic self-sufficiency and stability in the areas of housing and income, while decreasing their reliance on government benefits.

 “Through work each person must earn his/her daily bread and contribute to the continual advance of science and technology and, above all, to elevating unceasingly the cultural and moral level of the society within which he/she lives in community with those who belong to the same family.”